Rmittal21/HackerRank-Interview-Preparation-kit-Questions-and-Solutions/README.md

 # HackerRank Interview Preparation kit Questions and their respective Solutions

-This repository basically contains the solutions to easy to medium HackerRank questions.
+This repository basically contains the solutions to easy to medium HackerRank questions in **Python3**